blu3id/blu3id.github.io/posts/2021-11-19-nhs-digital-war-against-innovation.md

 # NHS Digital's War Against Innovation

+{: class="info"}
+> **Update March 2023**: While things have improved since this was published in November 2021 with NHS Digital (now part of NHS England) launching a more comprehensive documentation effort and ["Developer Portal"](https://digital.nhs.uk/developer) of sorts.
+As [noted](#update) when first published there are still significant barriers to entry ([HSCN access](https://digital.nhs.uk/developer/guides-and-documentation/security-and-authorisation/nhs-smartcards-for-developers#applying-for-a-smartcard-to-use-in-testing), associated assurance and [chicken + egg problem](#bureaucratic)) for a range of APIs.

 A recent[^1] [post](https://discourse.digitalhealth.net/t/ers-api-anyone-with-any-experience-with-this/20124) on the [Digital Health Networks](https://discourse.digitalhealth.net/) forum asking about how to use Care Identity Service SmartCard authentication for the [eRS](https://digital.nhs.uk/services/e-referral-service) reminded me of the challenges I started to uncover as I went about trying to realise my idea of a stand alone virtual prescription pad for [EPS](https://digital.nhs.uk/services/electronic-prescription-service) at the start of the pandemic (something being widely sought by all manner of services that were used to using FP10s but that is another story for another time).

 As I went about digging up memories of what I had gleaned through hour of research, experimentation and use of human sources I though perhaps it is worth writing out ways that NHS Digital stifles and suppresses innovation on it's platform of digital services - the so-called [Spine](https://digital.nhs.uk/services/spine) - that underpin large swathes of the day to day business of the NHS in England.

 My aim here is to:
 1. To publicly encourage NHS Digital to do better.
-2. To shame NHSx who proclaim [responsibility](https://www.nhsx.nhs.uk/about-us/what-we-do/) for this under so-called "Mission 2" & "Mission 3" by:
+2. To shame NHSx who proclaim [responsibility](https://web.archive.org/web/20211025202105/https://www.nhsx.nhs.uk/about-us/what-we-do/){:data-originalurl="https://www.nhsx.nhs.uk/about-us/what-we-do/" data-versiondate="2021-10-25"} for this under so-called "Mission 2" & "Mission 3" by:
    > **Driving implementation**
    > Delivering APIs and documentation to empower developers and data analysts across the NHS and the health tech industry